Preventing the Spread of Norovirus

 Hard surfaces play a particularly important role in the transmission of norovirus.
 Studies have shown that the virus can persist in a dormant state on steel, wood, ceramic, plastic and glass for up to 28 days.6 The long persistence means that transmission may still occur long after a surface is contaminated.
 Only a small amount of the highly contagious virus needs to be transmitted to cause an infection.

 The rapid spread of norovirus was shown by the results of a study that assessed the ability of hands and cloths to spread norovirus-contaminated fecal material to other hand-contact surfaces, such as faucets, door handles and phones.7 The study showed that contaminated hands could transfer the virus to up to seven otherwise clean surfaces that hands often touch.
 Another study used a harmless surrogate virus to mimic the spread of norovirus in an office building.
 At the beginning of the day, the surrogate was placed on common surfaces such as doorknobs and tabletops.
 After several hours, the hands of 40-60% of office workers had become contaminated.
-Many other commonly touched surfaces were also contaminated within a short period of time.8
+Many other commonly touched surfaces were also contaminated within a short period of time.85.
+Preventing the Spread of Norovirus

 Measures to prevent the spread of norovirus correspond to the ways the virus can be transmitted.
 CDC guidelines issued in 2011 make five recommendations: hand hygiene, cleaning and disinfection of surfaces, thorough cooking of food, not preparing food when sick, and correctly washing soiled laundry.
 Two of the most important recommendations are cleaning and disinfection and hand hygiene.